chrisdavies/quikpik/readme.md

 ## Usage

+See [types.d.ts](./types.d.ts) for type definitions and documentation about the picker options.

 Quikpik doesn't implement the upload for you, so the uploader is the one argument you must pass in.
 The following example shows how to upload a file to S3 using quikpik and [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
 Here, `presigned` is an object that contains S3 presigned post data.

 ```js